 For this reason, it’s a good idea to plant more seeds than you need.
-A good chunk of them will fail to crack the outer hull of the seed, leaving you with a somewhat patchy collection of seedlings.
+A good chunk of them will fail to crack the outer hull of more difficult seeds, leaving you with a somewhat patchy collection of seedlings.

 Make sure that you give each seed enough room to develop.

-Heat mats, as https://thehippiehouse.com.au/collections/propagation-heat-mats makes clear, are warming mats that help seeds germinate.
-Heat mats are vital if you’re trying to get seeds to sprout out of season.
+Heat mats are warming mats that help seeds germinate.
+This is a vital tool, especially if you’re trying to get seeds to sprout out of season.
 Mats provide the warmth that the enzymes in the seed need to do their work.
-Without adequate heat, the seed will remain dormant, and you won’t be able to grow.
+Without adequate heat, some seeds will remain dormant, and you won’t be able to grow the plant.